bkoz/3d-image-classification/README.md

 opendatahub-operator-5b6cb986d-48zxr   1/1     Running   0          3m22s
 ```

 3) Deploy the ODH kfdef and wait for all of the pods shown below to become ready.
-This could take 10 minutes or so.
+This could take 10 minutes or more to complete.
 It may be helpful
 to open the OpenShift console to monitor the installation status of the operators.

 ```